-In the oral interviews, those teenagers who are receiving education at schools agree to use English in their Vietnamese conversations for the privacy purpose.
-"Sometimes, when we have to talk about a sensitive problem, it is better to use English for some points so that the other people will not make it out, we often say something like 'Ngày mai thi sociolinguistics đó, học bài chưa?' and it is certain that the outsiders if not study in the same department will be blind of this sentence".
-However other teenagers who do not go to school anymore borrow English in their speech for intimacy when some common words are spoken rather than Vietnamese.
-Additionally, another reason has been shared with our reporters: "some English words appear in our everyday speech like an instinct, we do not intend to use or ignore it, it is a habit, on the tips of our tongue"
+In the oral interviews, those teenagers who receive personal education at schools agree to use English in their Vietnamese conversations for the privacy purpose.
+"Sometimes, when we have to talk in person.
+They said, about a sensitive problem, it is better to use English for some points so that the other people will not make it out, we often say something like 'Ngày mai thi sociolinguistics dó, họ ~~học~~ học ~~chưa~~ chưa?' and it is certain that the outsiders if not study in the same department, will be ~~understand~~ understand ~~by~~ of this sentence".
+However other teenagers who do not go to school anymore borrow English in their speech for intimacy when some common words are spoken rather than Vietnamese..
+Additionally, another reason has been shared with our reporters: "Some English words appear in our everyday speech like an instinct, we do not intend to use or ignore it.
+It is a habit, on the tips of our tongue" we make a habit of it.